 This section is used to determine the lowest possible VAV box airflow setpoint (other than zero) allowed by the controls (Vm) used in VAV box control sequences.
 The minimums shall be stored as software points.

-First, determine the velocity pressure sensor reading VPm in Pa (in. of water) that will give a reliable flow indication using product literature from the manufacturer of the VAV box controller.
+First, determine the velocity pressure sensor reading VPm in [UNITS [Pa] [in. of water]] that will give a reliable flow indication using product literature from the manufacturer of the VAV box controller.
 If this information is not available from the controller manufacturer, assume 1% of the velocity pressure sensor’s differential pressure range.

 See also ASHRAE Standard 195 Method of Test for Rating Air Terminal Unit Control for guidance on determining the lowest controllable minimum velocity pressure.